THE AMAZING 2001 FLOOD!

 Throughout the evening people thanked me for letting them stay.

-said they were more than welcome.
-I didn't
+they were more than welcome.

 all, I knew from 11 pm on it was unlikely that

-those of us who were still there weren't going
+any of us who were still there weren't going

 home that night.
 Indeed I